Consensys/doc.teku/docs/HowTo/Get-Started/Manage-Memory.md

 !!! note

-    The node uses of more RAM to perform better if it’s available, especially during periods of non-finalization.
+    The node uses more RAM to perform better if it’s available, especially during periods of non-finalization.